vessl-ai/examples/serve-quickstart/README.md

-# Quick introduction to VESSL Serve
+# 1-minute introduction to VESSL Serve